Native Butterfly Host Plants for the Willamette Valley

 Pearly Everlasting: American Lady

-Penstemmon: Snowberry Checkerspot
+Penstemmon: Snowberry Checkerspot, Edith’s Checkerspot

 Poplars (cottonwoods): Western Tiger Swallowtail, Lorquin’s Admiral, Mourning Cloak

-Rumex species: Purplish Copper
+Rumex species: Purplish Copper, Great Copper, Gray Hairstreak

-Sedges: Ochre Ringlet, Dun Skipper
+Sedges: Ochre Ringlet, Dun Skipper, Common Ringlet, Dun Skipper

-Sedums: Brown Elfin
+Sedums: Brown Elfin, Gray Hairstreak

 Serviceberry: Pale Swallowtail, Brown Elfin, Lorquin’s Admiral